 Full details in the building / decorating section.

-Now that I am in a Unit I can carry bigger machines and have already had several Pillar Drills and a Lathe.
+Now that I am in a Unit I can carry bigger machines and have already had several Pillar Drills and have started carrying a small new one for £100.

 Keep your eye on my Facebook page for updates.